jmussman/lambdaone-aws-python/README.md

 it will be safe to close the terminal and start working with the project.

 #### Tests

+If you are looking at this in a Codespace or are a local VS Code with Python installed you can [launch a CodeTour](command:codetour.startTour) to take guide you through the testing phase detailed below.

 Open the VS Code *Run and Debug* panel from the toolbar and execute either of the tasks "*All Tests*" or "*Coverage All Tests*".
 A new terminal window named *Python* will open to display the resultsof the tests.